AbdulHadi404/Flutter-Ninja_ID/README.md

 # ninja_id

-This is the first app i built using Flutter
+This is the 1st app i built using Flutter, learning from the [NetNinjas](https://github.com/iamshaunjp)

 ## Snapshot